 A dark, damp and dirty crag flush with brilliantly hard and steep bouldering.
 Whilst the rock might not be the most aesthetically pleasing, water views and natural surroundings more than make up for it.

-With the easiest climbs starting at V5, it can be a little tricky to find your feet at Crumbly; nevertheless it remains a must-do for you stronger climbers.
-If you do climb V5/6, don’t hesitate to hop onto some of the classic V8s there as you may find you can work it.
+With the easiest climbs starting at V5, it can be a little tricky to find your feet at Crumbly; nevertheless, it remains a must-do for stronger climbers.
+If you do climb V5/6, don’t hesitate to hop onto some of the classic V8s here as you may find you can work it.

 - Climbing shoes

 What if I don’t have a crash pad?
 Ask one of your local gyms if they have one for hire (e.g. 9Degrees Alexandria).

 A lot of the spots are accessible by public transport; although it does take a little while and you’ll definitely receive some strange looks with the pad you’re carrying.

 All approaches and information regarding locations can be found on The Crag along with all the climbs and grading.

 A lot of outdoor bouldering spots are situated near/on walking tracks so plenty of non-climbers visit these places.
 A lot of these spots have been around longer than you have been alive and there have been closures so please take care.
 Here are some must-dos for your trip to the crag…